A marketing qualified lead means when a lead shows interest in your products or services by

 1. Track and qualify content consumption patterns

 First of all, to qualify marketing leads you have to track and understand their content consumption patterns.
-For instance, website visitors and users always leave digital footprints that guide you to what they like and want.
+For instance, website visitors and users always leave digital footprints that guide them to what they like and want.
 By tracking their content consumption patterns, you will learn the actions that help to qualify a lead.
 For instance, a visitor who downloads an e-book attends a webinar, spends a considerable amount of time on a pricing page, and returns to check the page a day later has shown their interest in your business and can be considered as a marketing qualified lead.

 2. Track trends of successful marketing qualified leads